 Here are some reasons you might enjoy this cannabis consumption method.

-- Quick and immediate effects – very useful for those who need immediate relief from symptoms.
+- Quick and immediate effects are very useful for those needing immediate relief from symptoms.

 - Does not require huge technical know-how to use properly.